geoscript/geoscript-js/doc/api/geom/geometry.rst

     common and if no point of either geometry lies in the exterior of the other.

-.. method:: Geometry.equalsExact
+.. function:: Geometry.equalsExact

     :arg other: :class:`geom.Geometry`
     :returns: ``Boolean``

     Tests if this geometry is exactly equal to the other geometry.

-.. method:: Geometry.getBoundary
+.. function:: Geometry.getBoundary

     :returns: :class:`geom.Geometry`

     Returns the boundary, or an empty geometry of appropriate dimension if this geometry is empty.

-.. method:: Geometry.getEnvelope
+.. function:: Geometry.getEnvelope

     :returns: :class:`geom.Geometry`

     Returns this geometry's bounding box.

-.. method:: Geometry.intersection
+.. function:: Geometry.intersection

     :arg other: :class:`geom.Geometry`
     :returns: :class:`geom.Geometry`